xan1242/gtseq2midi/README.md

 - Gran Turismo 2
 - Gran Turismo 3 (multi sequence file music.seq)

+Gran Turismo 1 requires research of the GT-ARC format first but from preliminary tests it is unfortunately buggy and needs fixing.
+I can confirm it uses the same format (SEQG).

 ## Documentation
 Docs about the format are coming soon!